optimald/pentara-app/docs/CHECKLIST.md

 ### Hero Section
 - ✅ Design and implement hero section with main tagline
-- ✅ Add "Five voices.
-One circle.
-Clarity on demand." headline
+- ✅ Add "Your Trusted Advisory Council" headline
 - ✅ Create compelling sub-headline about personal council
-- ✅ Design primary CTA button for Calendly booking
+- ✅ Design primary CTA button for Calendly booking ($299)
 - ✅ Add hero background/visual elements
 - ✅ Implement mobile-responsive hero layout

 ### How It Works Section
 - ✅ Create 3-step process visualization
-- ✅ Step 1: "Book a 45-minute onboarding ($150)"
+- ✅ Step 1: "Book a 45-minute onboarding ($299)"
 - ✅ Step 2: "We craft your Personal Manual and five voices together"
 - ✅ Step 3: "Use Pentara anytime.
-Private, on your device."
+Private, on your device ($15/month)"
 - ✅ Add icons/illustrations for each step
 - ✅ Link Step 1 to Calendly booking page